k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 2. Develop and implement your code on the project.

-3. Once a working phase is done, set a version for your work:
+3. Once the working phase is done, set a version for your work:

    - From the project tree root, right-click and choose "Version Tag".